Abhay-1552/FruitBasket/README.md

 Contributions are welcome!
 If you have suggestions or find any issues, feel free to open an issue or submit a pull request.

 Enjoy the game and see how many clicks you can get before time runs out! 🎉

----

-You can customize this template further based on your preferences and the specifics of your project.